samboy/CaulixtlaFonts/MiscFonts/Kilroy/README.md

-Styx in 1983 made a song called “Mr. Roboto” with the lyrics “Kilroy was here”.
+Styx in 1983 made a song called “Mr. Roboto” with the lyrics “Kilroy was here”.
 So this is my take on Roboto fonts.

 Kilroy1: This is Roboto Serif with only Regular/Bold/Italic/BoldItalic forms